DannyS-stack/festifind-front/README.md

 - know how to use graphql
 - know how to make a mobile app with React native
+- practice setting up a database and using sequelize
+- Learn how to use Apollo-Client and Apollo-Server
+- build a full-stack app from scratch
+- being able to use git version control

 # user stories